Find Out What They Are, Where They Came From, And How They Work!

-Plunge into the deep pool of warm, nurturing, and healing emanations of the unseen light spectrum and watch as beads of burdens and worries roll off the shoulders.
-The body is saturated with warm rays as it bathes in the serenading positive effects of infrared wavelengths while they deeply penetrate the skin, sparking wild transformation within.
+Plunge into the deep pool of warm, nurturing, and healing emanations of the unseen light spectrum of infrared and watch as beads of sweat pool up on the surface of the skin to relieve burdens and worries, even as the totality of the body is renewed with health and vitality.

-Neosauna is an innovative structure working in harmony with the light spectrum to produce transformative effects on the body to forge optimal health.
-You have probably heard of the infrared sauna and may wonder, what exactly is it and where did it come from?
+The infrared sauna is an innovative structure working in harmony with the light spectrum of infrared radiant heat to produce transformative effects on the body and mind.
+You have probably heard of the infrared sauna, and may wonder, what exactly is it and where did it come from?

 Infrared Sauna: The Etymology

 Sauna is the only word in the English dictionary with its roots in the Finnish language.
-Sauna (pronounced saw-na) refers to the dry heat structures born in the ancient Finnish tradition.
+Sauna (pronounced saw-na) generally refers to the dry heat structures born from the ancient Finnish tradition.
 Colloquially, sauna is used to describe any heat therapy structure, created with the intention of healing the body using thermal therapy.
-However, the use of the word sauna in the infrared context does not specifically refer to the traditional units found in Finland.
+However, the use of the word sauna in the infrared context does not specifically refer to the traditional units found in Finland (1).

 What Does Infrared Mean?